top of page

 Shein’s Australian Pop Up: Fashion Meets Experience

-Global fashion giant Shein is set to launch its largest Australian pop up yet, Café Shein, at Parramatta Town Hall from May 8–11, 2025.
-This immersive experience blends retail, sustainability, and street culture — showcasing their Autumn - Winter 2025 collections, including their new eco focused line, Aralina.
+Global fashion giant Shein is launching its largest Australian pop up yet, Café Shein, at Parramatta Town Hall from May 8–11, 2025.
+This immersive experience blends retail, sustainability, and street culture.
+It will showcase their Autumn - Winter 2025 collections, including the new eco-focused line, Aralina.

-Expect free coffee, on site stylists, and installations made for Instagram.
+Expect free coffee, on-site stylists, and Instagram-worthy installations.
 It’s retail, but bigger, better, and built for the way we shop now.

 The "Lesbian Stan" Era: Representation That Actually Hits

 Authenticity is leading the way.
-Brands and media?
-It’s time to keep up.
+Brands and media must keep up.

 Britpop Isn’t Dead: Pulp’s Big Comeback

-Britpop royalty Pulp are officially back with their first new album in 24 years, titled More.
-Produced by James Ford (Arctic Monkeys, Wet Leg), it’s a stylish, self aware return — offering nostalgia without feeling stuck in the past.
+Britpop royalty Pulp is officially back with their first new album in 24 years, titled More.
+Produced by James Ford (Arctic Monkeys, Wet Leg), it’s a stylish, self-aware return.
+The album offers nostalgia without feeling stuck in the past.

-The band will be touring alongside LCD Soundsystem before headlining their own U.S. dates later this year.
+The band will tour alongside LCD Soundsystem, headlining their own U.S. dates later this year.
 Nostalgia isn’t going anywhere — it’s evolving.

 Australia’s Retro Motel Renaissance

 Retro is the new luxury.
-All across Australia, classic motels are getting major glow ups — think pastel palettes, vintage interiors, and boutique style dining — while keeping their old school coastal charm.
+Classic motels across Australia are undergoing major renovations.
+Think pastel palettes, vintage interiors, and boutique-style dining, all while maintaining old-school coastal charm.

-Places like Motel Molly in Mollymook and Sea Sea Hotel in Crescent Head are leading the charge, proving that character will always beat cookie cutter.
+Places like Motel Molly in Mollymook and Sea Sea Hotel in Crescent Head lead the charge, proving that character will always beat cookie cutter.

 Football Jerseys Are 2025’s Biggest Fashion Flex

-The blokecore movement is no longer just a TikTok trend — it’s influencing street style everywhere.
-Football jerseys are now being styled with skirts, trousers, vintage sneakers — creating a nostalgic yet fashion forward look that feels effortless.
+The blokecore movement is no longer just a TikTok trend — it influences street style everywhere.
+Football jerseys are now styled with skirts, trousers, and vintage sneakers.
+This creates a nostalgic yet fashion-forward look that feels effortless.

-Sydney creator Mariame Choucair is at the forefront, showing that sportswear and streetwear can collide in all the right ways.
+Sydney creator Mariame Choucair is at the forefront of this trend.
+She shows that sportswear and streetwear can collide in all the right ways.

 Instagram Launches “Edits” — A Game Changer for Creators

-Instagram just dropped its new standalone app, Edits, and it’s about to change the content game.
+Instagram just dropped its new standalone app, Edits.
+This app is about to revolutionize the content game.

-Built specifically for creators, Edits offers a full suite of tools designed to make high quality video creation easier, faster, and more creative — all from your phone.
+Built specifically for creators, Edits offers a complete suite of tools.
+It makes high-quality video creation easier, faster, and more creative — all from your phone.

-Think of it as Instagram’s answer to CapCut — but with even deeper integration into Reels.
+Think of it as Instagram’s answer to CapCut — but with deeper integration into Reels.

 Inside the app, you’ll find: